 In 1986, I got my girlfriend knocked up.
 I was going to marry her, and I needed to “buckle down” and get serious if I were to be a father, so I took a hiatus from the band.
 A hiatus that lasted almost 30 years.
 I got divorced a couple times and raised several kids during that hiatus.
 I regret nothing as I have the most awesome kids and now grandkids.

-Sometime around 2015, a dear old friend invited me to come over to his house and “make some noise”.
-I jumped at the chance as I had not played with someone in about 10+ years at that point.
+Sometime around 2015, a dear old friend who is one of the best guitarists I know, invited me to come over to his house and “make some noise” as he also had a drum kit available.
+I jumped at the chance as I had not played with another person in about 10+ years at that point.
 We made it an every other Friday night thing.
 Then another old friend who played guitar joined.
-Then a singer and a keyboardist.
-We had a band.
-Best of all?
-I jammed with most of them back in high school as a kid.
-I knew them for decades!
-Some had been in cover and tribute bands that had played out over a thousand times.
+The two switched off on bass.
+Then a singer and a keyboardist joined us.
+We now had a band.
+But best of all?
+I jammed with most of them back in high school as a kid, so I had known them for decades!
+Most of them had previously been in cover and/or tribute bands and they know what they’re doing.